6RD not working in latest snapshots

 There isn't any higher prefix in IPv4 than 32 bits.

-#17 Updated by Will Wainwright almost 6 years ago
+#17 Updated by Will Wainwright about 6 years ago

 Hi Wet Willy,